-Alcohol Recovery Stories: How My Alcoholism Impacted My Journey up the Corporate Ladder
+Alcohol Recovery Stories: Alcoholism Impacted My Journey up the Corporate Ladder

 The negative impacts of alcohol use disorder are far-ranging, from damaging physical health effects to relationship problems and accidents.
 Drinking can also have a big effect on the workplace.
 It can lead to missed days of work, decreased performance because of hangovers, inappropriate behaviors on the job, and many other issues.
 These stories of people who struggled with alcohol and felt the repercussions at work have hopeful, inspiring endings.